kevroad02/kevroad02/README.md

 - 👋 Hi, I’m @kevroad02
-- 👀 I’m interested in video-games, social media, & software development
+- 👀 I’m interested in video-games, social media, software development, and web development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any
-- 📫 How to reach me:kevinroadarmel@gmail.com
+- 📫 How to reach me: kevinroadarmel@gmail.com

 <!---
 kevinrogbone/kevroad02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.